japila-books/apache-spark-internals/docs/core/BroadcastManager.md

 # BroadcastManager

-`BroadcastManager` is a Spark service to manage xref:ROOT:Broadcast.adoc[]s in a Spark application.
+`BroadcastManager` is a Spark service to manage ROOT:Broadcast.md[]s in a Spark application.

 [BroadcastManager, SparkEnv and BroadcastFactory](../images/core/BroadcastManager.png)

 BroadcastManager assigns <<nextBroadcastId, unique identifiers>> to broadcast variables.

-BroadcastManager is used to create a xref:scheduler:MapOutputTrackerMaster.adoc#BroadcastManager[MapOutputTrackerMaster]
+BroadcastManager is used to create a scheduler:MapOutputTrackerMaster.md#BroadcastManager[MapOutputTrackerMaster]

 == [[creating-instance]] Creating Instance

 BroadcastManager takes the following to be created:

 * <<isDriver, isDriver>> flag
-* [[conf]] xref:ROOT:SparkConf.adoc[SparkConf]
+* [[conf]] ROOT:SparkConf.md[SparkConf]
 * [[securityManager]] SecurityManager

 When created, BroadcastManager <<initialize, initializes>>.

-BroadcastManager is created when SparkEnv is xref:core:SparkEnv.adoc[created] (for the driver and executors and hence the need for the <<isDriver, isDriver>> flag).
+BroadcastManager is created when SparkEnv is core:SparkEnv.md[created] (for the driver and executors and hence the need for the <<isDriver, isDriver>> flag).

 == [[isDriver]] isDriver Flag